It may be natural, but is borax safe? This is a question I’ve tackled before but is worth another look as it is in the

-- Actual warnings for Borax use relate to avoiding eye contact, undiluted skin contact and ingestion.
+- Actual warnings relate to avoiding eye contact, undiluted skin contact and ingestion.

 - Borax is banned for food use by the FDA and the ECA (European Chemicals Agency) considered a substance of high concern but didn’t provide any documentation other than soil level dangers

 - I was unable to find any studies that proved a danger to borax in natural cleaning products in diluted amounts as long as it didn’t get into the eyes or wasn’t ingested.

-- The Skin Base Database classified Borax as moderate hazard, but most of the studies and listings related to borax use in food.
+- The Skin Base Database classified Borax as a moderate hazard, but most of the studies and listings related to it’s use in food.

 The Bottom Line on Borax Safety?

 I could not find any data that was compelling enough for me to avoid natural borax powder completely.
 Obviously, I would not ingest it or feel comfortable using it in cosmetic or food preparations.

-At the same time, most products I use borax in (like All-purpose Cleaner and Laundry Detergent) aren’t coming in direct, undiluted contact with my skin, I’m not ingesting them and I’m not getting them in or near my eyes, so most of the concerns and warnings with borax are not valid.
+At the same time, most products I use borax in aren’t coming in direct, undiluted contact with my skin, I’m not ingesting them and I’m not getting them in or near my eyes, so most of the concerns and warnings are not valid.

 Also, I’m using homemade products with borax to replace things like regular laundry detergent or cleaners that rate “D” or “F” on the EWG Database.